 Possible Side Effects of Cherries

-Consuming cherries is safe for women who are pregnant or breastfeeding, but the safety of taking large doses for medicine is unknown because not enough research has been done.
+Consuming cherries is safe for women who are pregnant or breastfeeding, but the safety of taking large doses for medicine is unknown because not enough research exists.
 There are no known cherry interactions at this time.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.